Aberdeenshire (historic): Geography

 Farther north rise the Buck of Cabrach, 722 m on the Banffshire border, Tap o' Noth, 558 m, Bennachie, 518 m, which from its central position is a landmark visible from many different parts of the county, and which is celebrated in John Imlah's song, O gin I war faur the Gadie rins, and Foudland, 466 m.

 The chief rivers are the Dee, 90 mi long; the Don, 82 mi; the Ythan, 37 mi, with mussel-beds at its mouth; the Ugie, 20 mi, and the Deveron, 62 mi, partly on the boundary of Banffshire.
+A pearl in the Scottish crown is said to be from the Ythan.

-In 1911 the rivers abounded with salmon and trout, and the pearl mussel occurs in the Ythan and Don.
-A valuable pearl in the Scottish crown is said to be from the Ythan.
-Loch Muick, the largest of the few lakes in the county, 399 m above the sea, 2+1/2 mi long and 1/3 to 1/2 mi broad, lies some 8+1/2 mi southwest of Ballater, and has Altnagiuthasach, a royal shooting-box, near its south-western end.
+Loch Muick, the largest of the few lakes in the county, 399 m above the sea, 2+1/2 mi long and 1/3 to 1/2 mi broad, lies some 8+1/2 mi southwest of Ballater.
 Loch Strathbeg, 6 mi southeast of Fraserburgh, is only separated from the sea by a narrow strip of land.
 There are noted chalybeate springs at Peterhead, Fraserburgh, and Pannanich near Ballater.
-Other lochs of note are Loch Kinord, Loch Davan, Dubh Loch, Lochnagar, Sandy Loch, Loch Callater, Loch Phadraig, Loch nan Eun and the Loch of Skene.
+Other lochs of note are Loch Kinord, Loch Davan, Dubh Loch, Lochnagar, Loch Callater, Loch nan Eun and the Loch of Skene.